 Races Held Both in the UK & Ireland

 Having discussed the main differences between UK and Irish racing, we now examine one of the key areas of similarity – namely, the races that the two nations have in common.

 When looking through the UK and Irish fixture lists, be it on the flat or over jumps, it soon becomes apparent that the two jurisdictions stage many versions of the same race.
-The most obvious examples being the Classic contests of the 1000 and the 2000 Guineas, the Oaks, the Derby and the St Leger, and the major championship level events such as the Champion Hurdle over the jumps.
+The most obvious examples being the Classic contests of the 1000 Guineas (Irish 1000 Guineas) and the 2000 Guineas (Irish 2000 Guineas), the Oaks (Irish Oaks), the Derby (Irish Derby) and the St Leger (Irish St Leger), and the major championship level events such as the Champion Hurdle over the jumps.
 But why does this process of race-mirroring exist and what benefits does it bring?

 The fact that many UK races have an Irish doppelganger can simply be ascribed to the natural development of the sport.
 Just as in other sports, such as football, where the initial system used in the English Football League was quickly imitated by those nations developing later – to the extent that the vast majority of football leagues in the world now follow a remarkably similar formula – so it has been with the development of racing.
 Where Ireland saw the popularity of the UK Classic races and Grand National in particular, it quickly sought to emulate those successes through the creation of its own versions of those major events.

 One benefit of both the UK and Ireland – and indeed other nations – staging separate versions of the same high quality contests is that it assists the European Pattern Committee in achieving its objective of providing, and organising, a high quality and consistent racing programme across the continent.